Please select a Make and Model

 22. Watch out for water damage

 Whether getting caught out in a rain shower or taking a dunking in a toilet bowl, you’ll want your iPhone insurance to cover your gadget if it gets damaged by the wet stuff.
+Read our recent blog to spot the signs of water damage on your phone.

 23. Use Screen Time to keep your iPhone and your child safe